The Normal Aging Process vs. Dementia

 Alvita Care Helps Seniors with Memory Issues

 Our home caregivers are trained and capable of providing an array of in-home care services to seniors facing memory loss issues.
-We have home health aides in New York City, Long Island, Westchester County, and northern New Jersey.
+We have home health aides in New York City, Long Island, Westchester County, and New Jersey.
 Our mission is to help elders and their families cope with the effects of aging while maintaining a better quality of life.